TedTschopp/tedt.org/_posts/Drafts/2023-07-22-The-Right-Set-of-Skills.md

 19. **CrossFit**: Varied, high-intensity workouts.
 20. **Mountaineering**: Climbing and navigating mountains.

-**Table for Athletics skill and examples for each level of difficulty:**
+#### Table for Athletics skill and examples for each level of difficulty

 | Difficulty        | Athletics                                                                                                                                                                                                                                                                                 |
 |-------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|